ROCm/.github/reference/contributing_template.md

 Please use the GitHub Issues tab to notify us of issues.

-* Search if issue already exists in the GitHub Issues list.
+* Use your best judgement for issue creation.
+If your issue is already listed, upvote the issue and comment or post to provide additional details, such as how you reproduced this issue.
-  - Use your best judgement.
-If you believe your issue is the same as another, then you can just upvote the issue and comment/post to provide more details as to how you reproduced it.
+* If you're not sure if your issue is the same, err on the side of caution and file your issue.
-  - If you're not absolutely sure if the issue is the same, err on the side of caution and just file the issue.
-You can add a comment saying it might be the same as another issue number.
-Our team will assess and close as duplicate, if it is in fact a duplicate.
+  You can add a comment to include the issue number (and link) for the similar issue.
+If we evaluate your issue as being the same as the existing issue, we'll close the duplicate.
-  - If issue does NOT exist, use the template to file a new issue.
+* If your issue doesn't exist, use the issue template to file a new issue.
-* When filing the issue, please be sure to provide as much information as possible, including the output of the scripts to collect information about the configuration.
-This will help reduce the churn required to understand how to reproduce the issue.
+  * When filing an issue, be sure to provide as much information as possible, including script output so we can collect information about your configuration.
+This helps reduce the time required to reproduce your issue.
-* Check the issue regularly as there may be additional questions or information required to successfully reproduce the issue.
+  * Check your issue regularly, as we may require additional information to successfully reproduce the issue.
 * You may also open an issue to ask questions to the maintainers about whether a proposed change meets the acceptance criteria, or to discuss an idea pertaining to the library.

 <!-- [PART1] Instructions: